 The magnetic geometry of constant magnetic curvature is chosen because it is the simplest one that enables an ITG instability by coupling the electrostatic potential and the temperature perturbations via the magnetic drift.
-The integration domain is positioned in the magnetic field of a line of current (Z-pinch[†]) at radial distance L_B from the current line: see Figure 1.
+The integration domain is positioned in the magnetic field of a line of current (Z-pinch1) at radial distance L_B from the current line (see figure 1).
 We define the x and y axes as pointing radially outwards and parallel to the current, respectively.
-We assume $L_B \gg L_x, L_y$, where L_x and L_y are the "radial" (x) and "poloidal" (y) sizes of the domain, respectively.
-Here we use the terms "radial" and "poloidal" to reflect the intended similarity of the domain to one positioned at the outboard midplane in a tokamak geometry.
+We assume $L_B \gg L_x$, L_y , where L_x and L_y are the 'radial' (x) and 'poloidal' (y) sizes of the domain, respectively.
+Here we use the terms 'radial' and 'poloidal' to reflect the intended similarity of the domain to one positioned at the outboard midplane in a tokamak geometry.
 In that sense, we can think of the radial x coordinate as perpendicular to flux surfaces.
 These surfaces are parametrised by the poloidal y and field-parallel \hat{b} coordinates.
 Here $B = B\hat{b}$ is the magnetic field and the unit vectors $\{\hat{x}, \hat{y}, \hat{b}\}$ form a right-handed basis.
-In the 2D approximation employed here, all perturbed fields depend only on x and y.
+In the two-dimensional approximation employed here, all perturbed fields depend only on x and y.
+The magnetic field of the Z-pinch with total current I is azimuthal around the current line (as shown on figure 1) and has magnitude B(x) = 2I/cx.
+The radial gradient of this field is then